isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-With guaranteed copy elision, it is now almost always a pessimization to expressly use `std::move` in a return statement.
+Returning a local variable implicitly moves it anyway.
+An explicit `std::move` is always a pessimization, because it prevents Return Value Optimization (RVO), which can eliminate the move completely.

 ##### Example, bad

-    S f()
+    S bad()
     {
       S result;
       return std::move(result);